opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields-Card-Element/README.md

 d) Prepare the [Postman Environment](Stripe-elements-HOSTED_FIELDS_environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Creating a Stripe Account ##
-You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Stripe test account at https://dashboard.stripe.com/register.

 ## Creating a Stripe Payment Integration